wardle/hermes/README.md

 you make use of the SNOMED CT.

 A library can be embedded into your application; this is easy using Clojure or Java.
-You make calls using the dmd API just as you'd use any regular library.
+You make calls using the API just as you'd use any regular library.

 A microservice runs independently and you make use of the data and software by making an API call over the network.